 Fiction is a great way to escape to another world.
 It sucks you into another place and time.
 There is nothing better than finding a great book and getting lost in it.

 As a matter of fact, reading is good for you too.
 Adults who have low literacy capabilities have $230 billion a year in additional health care costs annually.
-The better the reader, the less medical issues you should have, from a statistical point of view.
+The better the reader, the fewer medical issues you should have from a statistical point of view.

 Scientifically speaking, running makes you happy.
 Your body releases certain chemicals when you exercise that naturally lift your mood.
 If you are feeling down and alone, head outdoors.
 If you are not athletically included, going for a casual walk outside can help you feel happier.